23rd February, 2023

 You should also regularly inspect ladders for signs of deterioration.
 Check for splits, warping, decay, damage, etc. It is easy to see how a missing or defective rung could cause a user to lose their footing and fall.

-Check that wooden ladders have not been painted, as flaking paint can also cause slips or disguise damage.
+Also check that wooden ladders have not been painted, as flaking paint can also cause slips or disguise damage underneath.

 Wherever you use a ladder, it needs to be inspected in position, before use.
 Both the Work at Height Regulations, and the Provision and Use of Work Equipment Regulations (PUWER) require this.